nophead/NopSCADlib/readme.md

 Normally the side sheets are the same type but they can be overridden individually as long as the substitute has the same thickness.

+A box can have an optional name to allow more than one in the same project.

+The top bezel can have an optional child, which is subtracted to allow modification.

 [printed/box.scad](printed/box.scad) Implementation.

 [tests/box.scad](tests/box.scad) Code for this example.